 Day 4 on my Red Shoes Rock journey to bring awareness about Fetal Alcohol Spectrum Disorder, leading up to International FASD Awareness Day is about what is hidden.

-There are many things about FASD which are hidden.
+There are many things about Fetal Alcohol Spectrum Disorder which are hidden.

-Remember just because you cannot see something does not mean it is not there.
+Just because you cannot see something does not mean it is not there.
 And what you see is not always what you think.

-And that’s what the red shoes are all about.
-It’s finding something that draws attention to an important subject in a fun and respectful way.
+And that’s what the Red Shoes Rock Campaign is all about.
+It’s making the invisible visible.
+It’s using red shoes to stand out.
+Red shoes draw attention in a fun and respectful way to an important subject.
 It’s time for people to take notice.
 It’s time for people to take action.
-There are still five more days to get involved!